There are currently no items in your basket

 Galvanised or black

-The hinges are available in gray galvanized steel, stainless steel or black powder coated.
-In terms of price, hinges made of galvanized metal are the most affordable, this is also called galvanized.
+The hinges are available in gray galvanised steel, stainless steel or black powder coated.
+In terms of price, hinges made of galvanised metal are the most affordable, this is also called galvanised.
 The black painted strap hinges are very popular.
 This contrasts nicely with, for example, Larch Douglas or Oak wood.
 If you want to make sure the hinges will not become rusty, go for the stainless steel hinges.
 The corresponding hinge hooks (also available in an adjustable variant) are also available in these 3 variants.